-The effects of being abused and having pedophilia had a significant impact on my mental health, and I attepted suicide and went through a treatment/therapy program to help uncover why I was being hard on myself for having an attraction I did not choose, and why I thought that made me a risk to children.
+The effects of being abused and being minor attracted had a significant impact on my mental health, and I attempted suicide and went through a treatment/therapy program to help uncover why I was being hard on myself for having an attraction I did not choose, and why I thought that made me a risk to children.

 Today, I advocate because I know that the facts of my experiences are not being addressed in our policies, and because I want to get help to others before they cause the pain I experienced as a child.

 I read fiction and news, play video games, watch anime and movies, play board games, listen to music, and grow plants.
-Right now, my favorite plants are extremely hot peppers.
-My favorite book authors in no order are Cassandra Clare, Ted Dekker, Stephanie Meyer, J.K.
-Rowling, and Christopher Paolini.
+Right now, my favorite plants are cacti.
+My favorite book authors in no order are Cassandra Clare, Ted Dekker, Stephanie Meyer, and Christopher Paolini.
 My favorite video games usually involve a strategy or shooting element.
 My favorite board games are Battleship, Risk, Axis and Allies, and chess.